-Normally if you want to borrow money direct from the public, financial market laws require you to issue full disclosure information such as an investment statement and prospectus (or a product disclosure statement from 1 December).
+Normally if you want to borrow money direct from the public, the FMC Act requires you to issue a product disclosure statement.

 Licensed providers are not obligated to accept you as a borrower.
 They will run some checks on you and if you've got a bad credit history they may decide they won't help you find money.

 If you are accepted, you will become a client of the peer-to-peer lending service.
-The provider will ask you to sign a client agreement.
-The agreement will detail what you need to do so the provider can monitor and check you.
+The provider will ask you to sign a client agreement that details what you need to do so the provider can monitor and check you.

 You will need to comply with the general fair dealing provisions in Part 2 of the FMC Act.
 The basic obligations you will have are: